-25 Not only restricted to free-to-air MTV broadcasts, mobile operators offering a single MTV package, activated once, will not necessarily require and automated interface between the mobile and broadcast OSS.
+Not only restricted to free-to-air MTV broadcasts, mobile operators offering a single MTV package, activated once, will not necessarily require and automated interface between the mobile and broadcast OSS.

-3. MTV users will expect the same service coverage for both the mobile and broadcast services.
+- the MTV platform and informing the public about the availability of MTV equipped handsets; - 3.
+MTV users will expect the same service coverage for both the mobile and broadcast services.
 In the case of non-parallel service coverage, special attention is needed to inform the MTV users about service coverage.
 This information might change over time when network roll-outs are extended.

-Figure 3.2.4: Schematic overview of the integration between the mobile and broadcast platforms
+Figure 3.2.4 Schematic overview of the integration between the mobile and broadcast platforms